Frequently Asked Questions

 WHAT DAYS IS SNYP OPEN FOR SPAY/NEUTER SURGERIES?

-SNYP presently offers spay/neuter services Tuesday – Thursday.
-An appointment is required.
-Patient check-in and drop off occurs between 7:00 – 8:00 a.m.
-Pets arriving after 8:00 a.m. will be required to have their appointment re-scheduled for another day.
-Pet pick-up typically occurs between 3 – 5 p.m. the same day.
+SNYP presently offers spay/neuter services Tuesday through Friday.
+Appointments are required.
+Patient check-in and drop-off occurs between 7 and 8 a.m.
+Pets arriving after 8 a.m. will be required to have their appointment re-scheduled for another day.
+Pet pick-up typically occurs between 3 to 5 p.m. the same day.
 A more exact pick-up time for your pet will be determined the day of their surgery.

 WHAT AGE CAN KITTENS AND CATS BE SPAYED/NEUTERED?